silverapp/silver/README.rst

 For the API reference, check the project's wiki: <https://github.com/PressLabs/silver/wiki>.

-For specifying the storage used add the ``SILVER_DOCUMENT_STORAGE`` setting to your settings.py.
-Example (for storing the PDFs on S3):
+For specifying the storage used add the ``SILVER_DOCUMENT_STORAGE`` setting to your settings file.
+Example for storing the PDFs on S3:

 .. code-block:: python